jessespeak/jessespeak.github.io/_futures/the-disappearing-interface.md

 ---
 layout: post
-title: "The disappearing interface"
+title: "The interface singularity"
-slug: disappearing-interface
+slug: the-interface-singularity
-description: "How personal AI assistants will transform our multiverse of interfaces."
+description: "How personal AI assistants will challenge our multiverse of interfaces."
 set_date: "2030-01-01"
 ---